 This camera, as well as a number of AI and AI-s Nikkor lenses, have been gifts to my collection from a particularly generous benefactor.
 I’m truly blessed.

 By the way, if you’re into Nikon SLRs also see my review of the F2A (here), the F3 (here), the FA (here), the N2000 (here), the N60 (here), and the N90s (here).
 Or check out all of my camera reviews here.

 I have shot this camera extensively, with many lenses and films.
 Here’s a selection of the photographs I like best that I’ve made with my F2AS.
 This is a grand door at St. Paul’s Episcopal Church in Indianapolis, on Ilford Delta 400 and a 35-70mm f/3.3-4.5 AI-s Nikkor lens.
-This lens is soundly panned by the Nikon elite but, except for some barrel distortion at the wide end, I love it.
+The Nikon elite soundly pan this lens but, except for some barrel distortion at the wide end, I love it.

 To activate any F2’s meter, you pull the wind lever out.
 This brings up my only beef with any F2: that lever sometimes pokes into my forehead.
 Here I put that 35-70mm zoom on again and loaded some expired Kodak Tri-X 400 for a walk through Indianapolis’s South Broad Ripple neighborhood.
 This is Locally Grown Gardens, which sells seasonal produce.

 Especially given my F2AS’s expert CLA, every control on this camera works with satisfying heft and precision.
 I photographed this spotlight on a 1950 Hudson Commodore with a 50mm f/2 AI Nikkor lens on expired but always cold-stored Kodak Plus-X.